The 10 best No-Code App Builders in 2026

 - Reseller model: agencies manage unlimited client apps from one account with white-label options

-- Specialized extensions (Memberships, Chat, Time slots) add to the monthly cost
+- Specialized extensions (Memberships, Chat, Time slots) add to monthly cost

-- Each app ships in a single front-office language — no runtime multilingual UI
+- Single front-office language — no runtime multilingual UI

 Adalo